Program Overview

 5. After the completion of the first year of academic study and prior to completion of the A Exam in the fifth semester, students should take 2-3 graduate-level courses per semester, completing any additional STS graduate-level courses to reach the seven total needed.

 Please note: Under certain conditions, graduate students may include undergraduate Senior Seminars and Independent Studies with S&TS Graduate Field Faculty as part of their seven total STS graduate-level courses.
 If a Senior Seminar is offered in a relevant area, the graduate student should work with the instructor to participate in the course and identify additional work to make it graduate level (extra readings, longer final paper, several separate meetings, etc.).
-It is usually more productive for a student to take a Senior Seminar and engage with other students and the instructor than take an Independent Study in that area.
-However, Independent Studies are good options for areas not covered by course offerings, especially as part of A Exam preparation.
+It is usually more productive for a student to take a Senior Seminar and engage with other students and instructor than take an Independent Study in that area.
+However, Independent Studies are good options for areas not covered by course offerings, especially part of A Exam preparation.
 Students should work closely with their Chair to evaluate such options.

 To maintain full-time status, a total of 12 credits must be taken each semester.
 The Graduate School will automatically enroll students in one of their variable credit research courses, if less than 12 credits are taken in a semester.